-Raising bounce rate is one of the first indicators that there might be a problem with your deliverability.
-That is why the first thing you should do once you notice it is to check your SPF and DKIM in our Deliverability Tab »
+Raising the bounce rate is one of the first indicators that there might be a problem with your deliverability.
+That is why the first thing you should do once you notice it is to check your SPF and DKIM in our Domain Check-up tab »

-DKIM record is nice to have, but not crucial for lowering your bounce rate, especially since not every provider support it.
-Here you can learn What is DKIM? » and how to set it up.
+DKIM record is nice to have, but not crucial for lowering your bounce rate, especially since not every provider supports it.
+Here you can learn What is DKIM? and how to set it up.

 Once you’ll add those records to your domain settings, resume your Woodpecker campaign and check if the stats will improve.